Skip to content

 dpo(at)digia.com

-3. Purposes and legal bases of the processing
+3. Purposes and legal bases of processing

-Purpose Legal basis
+Purpose of Processing Legal basis of processing

-Retaining the candidates’ documents for 24 months after the end of the recruitment process
+Retention of applicant documents for 24 months after the end of the recruitment process

-Statistical reporting on candidate data
+Statistical reporting of applicant data

-4. Categories of data subjects
+4. Groups of registered data subjects

-5. Personal data processed
+5. Personal data to be processed

 Digia processes the following personal data of candidates: